RafaelCassiano21/ansible-gns3-lab/README.md

 ---
+&nbsp;

 ## 3. 🔹 Install-dynamips-and-vpcs

-Dynamips is an emulator required to run Cisco router images, and VPCS allows virtual PC simulations.
+#### Dynamips is an emulator required to run Cisco router images, and VPCS allows virtual PC simulations.
 Install them using the following steps:

 Install Dynamips:
 `